Lijiang — An Ancient Minority Town Beneath the Snowy Mountains

 Lijiang City is in Yunnan Province, the southwest of China.

-The Old Town of Lijiang, firstly built in the late 13th century, is 7.27 square kilometers' large, and 2400 meters above sea level;
+The Old Town of Lijiang, first built in the late 13th century, is 7.27 square kilometers large and 2400 meters above sea level.

 It includes three main parts: the Dayan Old Town, the Shuhe Housing Cluster, and the Basha Housing Cluster.

-There are over 20 minority ethnic groups living in Lijiang City, the majority are Naxi, Yi, Lisu, Bai, Tibetan, etc.
+There are over 20 minority ethnic groups living in the city, and the majority are Naxi, Yi, Lisu, Bai, Tibetan, etc.

 Naxi People Wearing Ethnic Clothes boating on Lugu Lake of Lijiang, Photo from Official Site.

 It used to be an important city on the Tea Horse Road (in Chinese Chama Gudao), an ancient commercial road for businessmen to trade tea and horse on the southwest border since the Tang Dynasty (618 — 907).

-The Old Town of Lijiang is a place living with different ethnic groups, which shows their blending and communications throughout history.
+The Old Town of Lijiang is a place living with different ethnic groups, which shows their blending and communication throughout history.

-Moreover, minority cultures, including language, customs, festivals and events, music, ceremonies, food, all are important and valuable parts of Lijiang.
+Moreover, minority cultures, including language, customs, festivals and events, music, ceremonies, and food, are all important and valuable.

 Large numbers of historical building complexes, frescoes, and relics are preserved there, which hold great value in history, art, and culture.

 Ancient Baisha Housing Cluster in the Old Town, Photo by Hezhao.

 Mu Fu Mansion or Mufu

 It had been the palace of the native chieftain of Lijiang, the Mu clan, who ruled the Naxi people from 1253 to 1723.

-In the year 1253, when Kublai Khan was fighting in Yunnan Province, the chieftain of Lijiang complied and obtained the Khan's support to rule this area with autonomy.
+In 1253, when Kublai Khan was fighting in Yunnan Province, the chieftain complied and obtained the Khan's support to rule this area with autonomy.

 In 1382, the current chieftain led his people and pledged loyalty to the Ming Dynasty.